Culture of Kenya: Cuisine

 There is no singular dish that represents all of Kenya's wide cuisine.
 Different communities have their own native foods.
 Staples are maize and other cereals depending on the region, including millet and sorghum eaten with various meats and vegetables.
 The foods that are universally eaten in Kenya are ugali, sukuma wiki, and nyama choma.
 Kenya's coastal cuisine is unique and highly regarded throughout the country.

 Sukuma wiki, a Swahili phrase which literally means "to push the week", is a simple dish made with greens similar to kale or collards that can also be made with cassava leaves, sweet potato leaves, or pumpkin leaves.
 Its Swahili name comes from the fact that it is typically eaten to "get through the week" or "stretch the week".

 Nyama choma is grilled meat, which can be considered as an unofficial national dish—usually goat or sheep—while kuku choma is grilled chicken.
 It is usually cooked over an open fire.
 It is usually eaten with ugali and kachumbari, maharagwe (bean stew) and mchicha (shredded spinach).
-It is served as a traditional meal during Christmas Day.
+It is served as a traditional meal on Christmas Day.

 Among the Luhya residing in the western region of the country, ingokho (chicken) with ugali is a favorite meal.
 Other than these, they also eat tsisaka, miroo, managu and other dishes.

 In the Rift Valley, the Kalenjin have long made mursik, which they have with kimyet (ugali) and vegetable relishes such as isageek and "socheek".
 Also among the Kikuyu of Central Kenya, many tubers, including ngwaci (sweet potatoes), ndũma (taro root, known in Kenya as arrowroot), ikwa (yams), and mianga (cassava) are eaten, as well as legumes like beans and a Kikuyu bean known as njahi.

 Among the Luo residing on the western region around Lake Victoria, kuon (ugali) and rech (fish) is a favourite, as well as gweno (chicken), aliya" (sun-dried meat), onyoso (type of ant), ng'wen (termitoidae), dede (grasshoppers), various birds and green vegetables; alode such as osuga, akeyo, muto, dodo, dek, apoth and bo, are all consumed with ugali.

-As you travel around the country, distinct differences are noted based on what foods are locally available in each area.
-Grains are a staple food for groups that grow grains (e.g. Kikuyu, Embu, Meru, Kisii, etc.).
-Other communities such as the Luo and the Coastal community have fish and seafood for their staple food as available in such areas.
+Around the country, distinct differences may be noted based on what foods are locally available in each area.
+Grains are a staple food for groups that grow grains (such as the Kikuyu, Embu, Meru, and Kisii).
+Other communities such as the Luo and the Coastal community have fish and seafood for their staple food as these are available in such areas.
 In semi-arid areas like Turkana, foods made from sorghum are more common staple foods.

-As you move towards the city, foods eaten by working families vary according to preference and ethnicity.
-Rice and stew are more common with working families, as are other dishes like chapati, which is a staple that originated from India (similar to the flatbread paranthaj), chicken stew, etc.
+Towards the city, foods eaten by working families vary according to preference and ethnicity.
+Rice and stew are more common with working families, as are other dishes like chapati, a staple that originated from India (similar to the flatbread paratha), and chicken stew.